SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 ### Start Registrator

 {% highlight bash %}
-docker run -d -v /var/run/docker.sock:/tmp/docker.sock -h registrator --name registrator gliderlabs/registrator consul://`docker-machine ip`:8500
+docker run -d -v /var/run/docker.sock:/tmp/docker.sock -h registrator --name registrator gliderlabs/registrator consul://`docker-machine ip $DOCKER_MACHINE_NAME`:8500
 {% endhighlight %}

 Registrator is responsible for registering (and de-registering) containers to Consul.
 It receives signals through the Docker socket, which is exposed to it.